-The Computer Center of the Annenberg School for Communication at the University of Pennsylvania oversees many of the technology-related tasks at the school.
+The Information Technology Department of the Annenberg School for Communication at the University of Pennsylvania oversees many of the technology-related tasks at the school.
 Our staff is dynamic and experienced in a variety of technical backgrounds.
-Primarily, we manage, maintain, and develop an extended LAN in our main building at 3620 Walnut Street and our satellite office at the Annenberg Public Policy Center Building, 3901 Walnut Street and The Richards Building.
-This includes, within each of two sites, their network hardware and software, interconnectivity, and connectivity to the Internet.
+Primarily, we manage, maintain, and develop an extended computer network in our main building at 3620 Walnut Street, our satellite office at the Annenberg Public Policy Center Building, 3901 Walnut Street and The Richards Building as well as providing custom solutions for the varied technology needs of our faculty, staff and students.